LineFaure/M/README.md

 - Cost using a convex price function
 - Sharing of the sigmoid forecast surface for any machines connected to the grid to find current kWh price
 - Topology adjustment of kWh price according to electricty network loss

+## TODO
+- Improve specification with a scalable Bloom Filter to avoid false positives
+- Install a backend server for registration and facilitate fork detection + BloomFilter default recovery
+- Develop and share a iOS swift app prototype